CONSTITUTION, BY-LAWS & RULES---DRY LAKE SADDLE CLUB

 2. If a member of the executive misses three (3) executive meetings and or resigns his/her position the general membership will vote to fill the position for the remainder of the show year.
 If a President vacates his or her position, the Vice President automatically assumes the President's position for the remainder of the term and a new Vice President is elected by the general membership.

-3. The executive has the power to control all soliciting at club functions and the right to spend up to $500.00 Cdn per item without going to the membership for approval.
+3. The executive has the power to control all soliciting at club functions and the right to spend up to $500.00 Canadian per item without going to the membership for approval.

 4. Office fee of $5.00 applies to each horse/ pony entry.
 Price of paid show entries is to be left up to the discretion of the executive.

-5. The executive will set out the class list for each year and is responsible for hiring the Judges for the current show season.
+5. The executive will set out the class list for each year.
+The Secretary is responsible for hiring the Judges for the current show season.

 6. The classes offered by the Club shall be judged by the rules and regulations of the most current Western Horse Association Rule Book.
 In the event of inclement weather, dress rules will be left up to the discretion of the judge.